Get to know the Danish Royal Family

 The next generation of Danish royalty is growing up fast.
 HRH Crown Prince Frederik and HRH Crown Princess Mary have four children and the eldest, HRH Prince Christian, is second in line to the Danish throne.
 Princess Mary of Denmark is originally from Tasmania and is known as a style icon.
 HRH Crown Prince Frederik is a very popular figure in Denmark and has been voted Dane of the Year in Danish opinion polls more than once.

-The whole family also gathers on special occasions, such as the Queen's birthday (April 16), to wave to the public from the palace balcony.
 Visit the Monarchy website to find out when the next regal celebrations will be happening for a taste of your own royal Danish traditions.

 It's not uncommon to get a glimpse of HM The Queen and her family in Denmark.
 You might even see HRH Crown Princess Mary walking their dog at The Citadel or HRH Crown Prince Frederik running a 10K in the streets.
 Here are some of the best places in Denmark to spot Danish royalty!